-Patterns as Documents and Drawings: An artistic exploration o tailoring patterns as historical Documents and Drawings abstracting the human form.
+Patterns as Documents and Drawings: An artistic exploration of tailoring patterns as historical documents and drawings abstracting the human form.

-This practice-led thesis places archival research within the framework of a contemporary art practice and proposes an interpretive reading of tailoring patterns as informative documents and inspiring drawings in their own right.
+Abstract: In 2009 the University of the Arts, London awarded me the first International Rectors Scholarship to read on a PhD at London College of Fashion, successfully completed in 2013.
+My practice-led thesis places archival research within the framework of a contemporary art practice and proposes an interpretive reading of tailoring patterns as informative documents and inspiring drawings in their own right.
 Conventionally, patterns are treated only as a means to an end, aiding garment production.
 It is rare for patterns to be analysed by contemporary dress historians for their contribution to history.
-This thesis will demonstrate how tailoring patterns are undervalued and neglected, and remain a hidden craft.
+My thesis demonstrates how tailoring patterns are undervalued and neglected, and remains a hidden craft.